GooFit/GooFit/README.md

 ## Requirements

 * A new version of CMake if using the CMake build.
-Like ROOT, the minimum is 3.4, but tested primarily with 3.7.
+Like ROOT, the minimum is 3.4, but tested primarily with 3.6 and newer.
 CMake is incredibly easy to install.
   * With CMake, Thrust is downloaded automatically for OpenMP if not found
   * GoogleTest is downloaded automatically
 * A ROOT 6 build highly recommended.